shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     the other available Activities.
 We are going to use a few of these Activities in the lab.

-    ![A screenshot of a computer AI-generated content may be incorrect.](../media/lab-05/image17.png)
+    ![ AI-generated content may be incorrect.](../media/lab-05/image17.png)

 6. From the top menu click **Run**.
 You will find options to run and